boada/planckClusters/README.md

 - [High Confidence Optical Confirmation Among The High Signal-to-Noise Planck Cluster Candidates](https://arxiv.org/abs/1809.06378)

 Here is the basic structure of the repo.
+Also please have a look at the git branches for features not immediately apparent in the master branch.

+- analysis_op -- all of the analysis associated with the optical cluster search
+- analysis_ir -- all of the analysis associated with the IR cluster search
 - catalogs -- original PSZ catalogs
-- cluster_search -- my searches for clusters
+- CLUSTERpipe -- pipeline for cluster finding
 - data -- all of the original imaging associated with the project
 - legacy -- old code I didn't want to throw away
 - MOSAICpipe -- the main pipeline to process all of the MOSAIC1/2 and NEWFIRM data